DaveCaulfield/mkg-north-dublin-martial-arts/README.md

 ### Classes page
    - The Classes page lets the user know that classes are suitable for beginners.
    - Location of the club and classes is provided.
-   - An interactive timetable lets the user find out class times.
+   - An interactive timetable lets the user easily find out class times.
    - A description of the different class age groups is provided.
    - A form to request a free class is highlighted and has a call to action button.
    - A video demonstrating some training in Jeet Kune Do with a re-assuring quote helps encourage the user to try out a class.